Growing Tomatoes in Your New England Garden is Easy with a Little Help

 The most common question asked by amateur gardeners is.... you guessed it, "how do I grow tomatoes in my New England garden?"

 Believe it or not, tomatoes are one of the easier vegetables to grow, and will do well either in the ground or in VERY large pots, like ½ whiskey barrels in a warm sunny location.
 In this case, the size of the pot really matters- tomatoes require a lot of water and if the pot is small, your results will not be very good.
 I've seen tomato plants in what you would normally think is a good size pot, and they simply don't grow or produce tomatoes.
-Our best is advice is to grow them in the ground if possible.
-The ground can maintain moisture levels much better than a pot, and the plant will require less watering.
-Half-whiskey barrel pots are a good minimum size, even if you only have 1 plant growing in it.
-It may seem way too large, but try to remember tomato plants can reach heights of 6 ft pretty easily during the growing season.
+But the simple reality is that many people just don't have the space to garden in the ground, and this whiskey barrel planter is the answer!
+Remember, only 1 plant per pot, since tomatoes can grow REALLY large in a season.

 Pick the Right Variety of Tomato for Your Garden